ashemery/OS/README.md

 # Operating Systems
-Python code illustrating different operating system terminologies, techniques, and solutions.
+Everything that I used to learn Operating Systems.
+It also includes the Python code that I used to use for illustrating different operating system terminologies, techniques, and solutions.

 ### Good OS Learning Resources
 The list below is based on my readings and personal opinions only.